awslabs/aws-deployment-framework/docs/multi-organization-guide.md

-In the above usage example you can see how the Cloudformation function FindInMap `!FindInMap [OrgStageBasedPropertyMap, !Ref OrgStage, FinOpsAccountId]` can be utilized to dynamically reference a custom 'AccountId' within the template, enabling the construction account specific granular Resource/Principal ARNS.
+In the above usage example you can see how the Cloudformation function FindInMap `!FindInMap [OrgStageBasedPropertyMap, !Ref OrgStage, FinOpsAccountId]` can be utilized to dynamically reference a custom 'AccountId' within the template, enabling the construction of account specific granular Resource and Principal ARNs.